steeply/gbot-trader/readme.md

 * Okex (Unofficial)
 * Bleutrade (Unofficial)

+### Unofficial
-The module on the exchange Unofficial is purchased separately from third-party developers!
+* The module on the exchange [Unofficial](https://github.com/unsv/gbotmod) is purchased separately from third-party developers!
 Telegram - [@solvento](https://t.me/solvento).
+* The modules are running in the DEMO mode does not require a license.

 ## Full version in Russian documentation